devadathanmb/rit-attendance-api/README.md

 # Attendance API

-An API to view and get attendance details from [RIT Soft](http://rit.ac.in/ritsoft/ritsoftv2/) easily.
+An unofficial API to view and get attendance details from [RIT Soft](http://rit.ac.in/ritsoft/ritsoftv2/) easily.

 **The endpoint is at https://attendance-api.onrender.com/**